 Can I retire to Albania?

 Along with the Digital Nomad visa, Albania has modernized its retirement permit.
-The new policy allows retirees to receive residency based upon basic requirements including a pension, a notarized rental agreement, and private health insurance.
+The new policy allows retirees to receive residency based on basic requirements, including a pension, a notarized rental agreement, and private health insurance.

 Considering the cost of living, modern private healthcare and caregivers, affordable housing, year-round good weather, and tax-exempt pensions, Albania is an appealing retirement option.